PyMongo is in the Python Package Index.

 If you want to install PyMongo with C extensions from source the following directions apply to both CPython and ActiveState’s ActivePython:

-For Python 3.3 install Visual Studio 2015.
+For Python 3.3 and newer install Visual Studio 2015.
 For Python 3.3 and 3.4 install Visual Studio 2010.
 For Python 3.2 and older install Visual Studio 2008, or the Microsoft Visual C++ Compiler for Python 2.7.
 You must use the full version of Visual Studio 2010 or 2008 as Visual C++ Express does not provide 64-bit compilers.
 Make sure that you check the “x64 Compilers and Tools” option under Visual C++.

 By default, the driver attempts to build and install optional C extensions (used for increasing performance) when it is installed.
 If any extension fails to build the driver will be installed anyway but a warning will be printed.

-In certain cases, you might wish to install the driver without the C extensions, even if the extensions build properly.
-This can be done using a command line option to setup.py:
+If you wish to install PyMongo without the C extensions, even if the extensions build properly, it can be done using a command line option to setup.py:

 $ python setup.py --no_ext install